How To Create An Inventory Management Strategy [+5 Techniques]

 It’s important that everyone involved with your business is kept up to date with your evolving inventory strategy.
 That’s why you’re strongly encouraged to write your strategy into your business plan, and then clearly communicate everything with your team.
 From there, be sure to update this strategy (and corresponding business plan) as needed over time.

-6. Set a reorder point for ordering new inventory
+6. Set a reorder point for new inventory replenishment

 No matter if you’re a new business or an established brand, few things are as exciting as selling products and fulfilling orders.
 And yet, discovering you don't have enough fresh products to replace those you’ve sold can definitely throw a wrench in your workflow.